hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 <Hds::Text::Body @tag="p" @color="highlight-high-contrast">This text has a "highlight-high-contrast" color applied</Hds::Text::Body>
 ```

-For the list of possible foreground colors supported refer to the [Component API](#component-api) section for details.
+For the list of possible foreground colors supported, refer to the [Component API](#component-api) section for details.

 It’s also possible to provide a CSS color as string (in this case the color will be applied as inline style).
 The string can be a CSS `var()` that uses one of the [predefined color tokens](/foundations/colors?tab=palette):